 Unfortunately, the absinthe distillery relocated to the mainland recently.
-I was extremely upset about this as we didn’t have time to visit it when we got back, although I did mange to sample some of the last of the island’s supply and my God it’s strong!
+We were was extremely upset about this as we didn’t have time to visit it when we got back, although I did mange to sample some of the last of the island’s supply and my God it’s strong!
 I chose the pink one, and watched as the girl behind the bar set it on fire and dripped sugar into it.
-I would suggest visiting the distillery in Sihanoukville to try the different types!
+We would suggest visiting the distillery in Sihanoukville to try the different types!

-There’s no wifi on the island, and limited electricity so our advice would be to spend your days exploring, and your evenings making friends!
+There’s no wifi on Koh Ta Kiev, and limited electricity so our advice would be to spend your days exploring, and your evenings making friends!

 One last thing….